Saurav12das/Everything_Muddy/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a post doctoral research associate at the Panhandle Research & Extension Center, University of Nebraska, Nebraska, USA at [Maharjan's Soil Science Lab](https://agronomy.unl.edu/maharjan-research-people).
+I am a post doctoral research associate in [Maharjan's Soil Science Lab](https://agronomy.unl.edu/maharjan-research-people) at the Panhandle Research & Extension Center, University of Nebraska, Nebraska, USA.
 I am interested in lot of things in Science but mostly involved in research including Soil Health, Geomicrobiology (especially functional microbial ecology study), Plant-Microbe Interactions, Antibiotic Resistance and Data-Science.
 On a lazy day you may find me on lake side doing fishing and having beer.